Tommy-de-oz1thc/Morserino-32-Phrases-trainer/Release/Version 1.1/README.md

 Code structored into better funcions and classes.

 Now you sent and delete word by word, the first word will show in textbox when you had sent a word.

+Noice function had been added in a checkbox